vhschalk/Covid19TrendsZA/README.md

 ### TODOs

-1. Improve front-end layout
-1. Change all plots to Plotly
 1. Consider using a cron job to store the latest Rt data with PostgreSQL DB
 1. Consider running the analytics engine directly in this project (low priority)